django-oscar/django-oscar-paypal/README.rst

 Having problems or got a question?

-* Have a look at the sandbox installation as this is a sample Oscar project integrated with both PayPal options.
+* Have a look at the sandbox installation as this is a sample Oscar project integrated with all PayPal products.
 See the `contributing guide`_ within the docs for instructions on how to set up the sandbox locally.
 * Ping `@django_oscar`_ with quick queries.
 * Ask more detailed questions on the Oscar mailing list: django-oscar@googlegroups.com.